 - There are around 640 new penile cancer cases in the UK every year, that's nearly 2 every day (2013-2015).

-- Penile cancer accounts for less than 1% of all new cases in the UK (2014).
+- Penile cancer accounts for less than 1% of all new cancer cases in males in the UK (2015).

-- Since the early 1990s, penile cancer incidence rates in males have increased by a quarter (25%) in the UK.
+- Since the early 1990s, penile cancer incidence rates have increased by almost a quarter (23%) in males in the UK.

-- Over the last decade, penile cancer incidence rates in males have increased by almost a quarter (23%) in the UK.
+- Over the last decade, penile cancer incidence rates have increased by around a fifth (21%) in males in the UK.

 - Most penis cancers occur in the glans penis.